mondegreen/RoC-ITS2/python/README.md

 ## Running Roc-ITS as a Pipeline

 The complete Roc-ITS pipeline can be run using the following command.
 The individual steps will all be run with default parameters.
 Below we outline the pipeline step-by-step if you want more control over the individual steps.
 Specify the maximum number of cores you want to run the pipeline on using the ---max-cores parameter.
 A directory will be created for all output with the name you supply as --project.
 Output files will also begin with this name.
+For this example, the consensus reads will be placed in a file named RocITS-Test/RocITS-Test-consensi.fa .

 ```bash
 python3 runRocITS.py \